 If you miss a dose, give the medication to your dog as soon as you realize.
 The only time you should skip a dose is if you don’t remember until the following day – it’s important not to give double doses.

-If you accidentally give your dog an overdose of Gabapentin, you should seek emergency help from a vet.
+If you accidentally give your dog an overdose, you should seek emergency help from a vet.
 Overdoses of Gabapentin can cause depression and excessive drowsiness.

 Gabapentin can be taken with some other painkillers.
-This is useful if the chronic pain gets progressively worse, as other pain-killing drugs can be combined with Gabapentin for a greater effect.
+This is useful if the chronic pain gets progressively worse, as other pain-killing drugs can be combined to greater effect.

 You should always talk to your vet before giving your dog any medication that hasn’t been prescribed.

 Antacids taken orally can stop Gabapentin from being properly absorbed.
 For this reason, you shouldn’t give Gabapentin to your dog within two hours of antacids.

 Tips for Getting a Dog to Eat Gabapentin Pills

 Some dogs may resist eating a Gabapentin capsule.
 This can make it difficult to administer the correct dosage – especially if your dog needs to take the pills multiple times per day.
 Here are a few tips for getting your dog to eat a Gabapentin pill:

 Gabapentin can be taken with food, which makes feeding it to a dog much easier.
 You can try mixing the pill with your dog’s food.
 This isn’t as effective with dry kibble, so you might want to add some soft food.